Bjonato/GAME1/README.md

 ```bash
 python3 main.py
 ```
+If your system lacks audio support you may see ALSA warnings.
+The game sets `SDL_AUDIODRIVER=dummy` automatically to suppress them.

 Use the arrow keys to move.
 Hold `Shift` to run.
 The player sprite is a simple knight with a two-frame walking animation that plays while moving.
 Press `Esc`